 It is time for a short weekend getaway in Ireland!
-Nonetheless, it was for a weekend only, it was not less awesome!
-Especially, as it was my present for myself for my very special day – my birthday!
-So instead of trying to figure out what to do on my special day and with whom I want to spend it, I chose to take the responsibility to make me happy.
+Nonetheless, it was for a weekend only; it was not less remarkable!
+Especially, as it was my present for myself for my exceptional day – my birthday!
+So instead of trying to figure out what to do on my special day and with whom I want to spend it, I chose to take the responsibility to make myself happy.

 Ireland is one of my favorite countries.
-I fell in love it at the very first time about 7 years ago when I visited a friend of mine in Dublin.
-After a few more visits and a two weeks road trip in June 2017, I went back one more time for my birthday weekend.
+I fell in love with it for the very first time about seven years ago when I visited a friend of mine in Dublin.
+After a few more visits and a two-week road trip in June 2017, I went back one more time for my birthday weekend.

 This time, I also made a better job of planning this trip.
-Different to my June trip, I checked the dates of the return flight first before I booked it making sure that I did not book the wrong day for the return flight.
+Different from my June trip, I checked the dates of the return flight first before I booked it making sure that I did not choose the wrong day for the return flight.

 A Getaway in Ireland – A Weekend Itinerary

-Because I had a weekend this time I could do a few things only.
-I drove from Rush to the North-West which is literally the other side of the island.
+Because I had a weekend this time, I could do a few things only.
+I drove from Rush to the North-West which is the other side of the island.
 Not a lot of time for a getaway in Ireland as there is so much more to see and visit.
-Anyways, I made the most out of it and I had a blast during these three days.
+Anyways, I made the most out of it, and I had a blast during these three days.

-The masterplan for Friday was to arrive in Dungloe, County Donegal in the afternoon.
-As I flew in Dublin, got my car and headed directly to my AirBnB in Rush on Thursday evening.
-So there was no big hurry to start the day too early.
-This first route took me to the North of County Dublin, further through Northern Ireland and back again over Sligo.
+I flew into Dublin, got my car, and headed directly to my AirBnB in Rush on Thursday evening.
+The master plan for Friday was to arrive in Dungloe, County Donegal in the afternoon.
+So there was no significant hurry to start the day too early.
+This first route took me to the North of County Dublin, further through Northern Ireland, and back again over Sligo.

 Rush is a little town, which is located about half an hour north of Dublin Airport on the eastern coast.
 Easy to find (Google maps or your GPS will help you) and already on the route which I wanted to take the next day.
 The best about this location was that the house* is so close to the sea that I could have a nice little walk to the beach the next morning.

-According to my hosts´ recommendation, I followed the main street to Skerries.
+According to my hosts´ recommendation, I followed the main street to Skerries*.
 This street follows the coastline all the way from Rush to Balbriggan.
 I stopped by in Skerries at the little harbor with fisher boats and a viewing tower.
 You could also view a couple of smaller islands.
-On one of them landed St. Patrick when he came back to Ireland as a missionary.
-And if you like, follow the St. Patrick´s Path and passing some important stops on his journey.
+One of them landed St. Patrick when he came back to Ireland as a missionary.
+And if you like, follow the St. Patrick´s Path and pass some essential stops on his journey.

-Next stop should have been Balbriggan.
+The next stop should have been Balbriggan.
 I did stop here.
-But not in the city center, instead, I went to the Ardgillan Castle.
-A hidden gem overlooking the Irish Sea according to there website.
+But not in the city center, instead, I went to Ardgillan Castle.
+A hidden gem is overlooking the Irish Sea according to their website.
 And there are right.
 I looked it up in my travel guide but no word about Balbriggan or the castle.
-And it so such a lovely and wonderful area.
-A big park, a playground, a rose garden and the castle itself is well preserved.
-Castle tours are available for 6.50€ per adult which is not too expensive from my point of view and afterward, you can have some tea, a hot chocolate and more in their tea room.
+And it so such a lovely and beautiful area.
+A big park, a playground, a rose garden and the castle itself are well preserved.
+Castle tours are available for 6.50€ per adult which is not too expensive from my point of view, and afterward, you can have some tea, a hot chocolate, and more in their tea room.
 I would have loved to take the haunted castle tour, which is currently available as a Halloween special.

-After I had my hot chocolate with tiny marshmallows I continued my journey on the M1 and stopped in Monasterboice, County Louth.
+After I had my hot chocolate with tiny marshmallows, I continued my journey on the M1 and stopped in Monasterboice, County Louth.
 The historic ruins are of an early Christian settlement north of Drogheda.
-Famous for its spectacular high crosses also a round tower, a graveyard and an ancient sundial can be visited.
-Some people even say that the most beautiful and elegant high crosses in whole Ireland can be found here.
+Famous for its spectacular high crosses you can also visit a round tower, a graveyard, and an ancient sundial.
+Some people even say that the most beautiful and elegant high crosses in entire Ireland can be found here.
 Make your own opinion if this is true.
-However, the high crosses and also the round tower is definitely impressive.
+However, the high crosses and also the round tower is impressive.
 I am always wondering how skilled and smart people in the past were.

 For the second day of my getaway in Ireland, I just wanted to explore the area between Dungloe and Donegal, which is completely enough for a weekend getaway in Ireland.
 And even in this area are so many different places to visit in only this one short getaway in Ireland.

 Dungloe is located approx 50 kilometers north of Donegal and is the main administrative and retail center in Western County Donegal.
-There are a few pubs, banks and restaurants around the main street, a nice and short river walk and some hotels and hostels.
-In fact, that is pretty much it.
-No too big but perfect as a starting point to explore this region.
+There are a few pubs, banks, and restaurants around the main street, a nice short river walk, and some hotels and hostels.
+That is pretty much it.
+Not too big but perfect as a starting point to explore this region.
 Both directions are possible, going to the North or going to the South to discover all the amazing things Ireland has to offer.

-I stayed in the River House hostel, which I can highly recommend.
-All of the staff is super friendly, helpful and knowledgeable when it comes to suggestions of things to visit and do.
-The most recommended pubs where the Stepping Stone and the Bayview Bar and especially, on Fridays is live music almost everywhere.
-Awesome if your room is right around the corner 🙂
+I stayed in the River House hostel*, which I can highly recommend.
+All of the staff is super friendly, helpful, and knowledgeable when it comes to suggestions of things to visit and do.
+The most recommended pubs where the Stepping Stone and the Bayview Bar and especially, on Fridays is live music almost everywhere, which is pretty cool if your room is right around the corner.

 Statue of Liberty